pulumi/pulumi-hugo/themes/default/content/what-is/what-is-infrastructure-as-code.md

 ### The Transition to the Cloud

 One trend, of course, is the ongoing transition to the cloud.
 More and more companies are shifting workloads from on-premises infrastructure to cloud environments.

+It's worth mentioning the scope of this transition.
+The term "cloud environments" is more far-reaching than many may realize.
+Hyperscaler clouds like AWS or Microsoft Azure may be the first to come to mind, but there is so much more to cloud infrastructure:

+* Regional clouds, like Alibaba Cloud
+* Specialized cloud providers
+* Private cloud technologies running in on-premises data centers, such as VMware vSphere
+* Modern SaaS infrastructure companies such as Cloudflare, Snowflake, Confluent, Datadog, New Relic, and many others
+* Other cloud-based assets like Auth0, GitLab, or GitHub

-Cloud-based infrastructure is provisioned via APIs, and, as a result, can be easily managed with infrastructure as code tools.
+All these cloud environments can be provisioned or managed via APIs, and, as a result, can be managed with infrastructure as code tools.

 ### Cloud Modernization

 The second trend is cloud modernization.
-After organizations migrate to the cloud, they tend to look for opportunities to maximize the value they get from their cloud environment.
+At first glance this may seem redundant with the first trend, which is the ongoing transition to the cloud.
+However, after organizations transition to the cloud, they tend to look for opportunities to maximize the value they get from their cloud environment.
 This frequently involves adopting technologies such as serverless, containers and Kubernetes.
-When applied correctly, these technologies enable teams to deliver value more quickly.
 In some cases, cloud modernization involves using managed services to offload some of the heavy lifting to the cloud provider.
+In other cases, cloud modernization means more use of ephemeral, stateless workloads that exist only for a short while, and then need to be decommissioned.
+When applied correctly, all these approaches enable teams to deliver value more quickly.
 These technologies and services generally require a more granular management of infrastructure.
 Stitching together all the primitives that the cloud provider offers into solutions that serve the business is a great fit for infrastructure as code.

 ### Frequent Infrastructure Changes